metacpan/metacpan-cpan-extracted/distros/C/CGI-Info/README.md

 ## domain\_name

 Domain\_name is the name of the controlling domain for this website.
-Usually it will be similar to host\_name, but will lack the http:// prefix.
+Usually it will be similar to host\_name, but will lack the http:// or www prefixes.

 ## cgi\_host\_url